 To use the add-in just unpack the downloaded zip file anywhere on your computer.
 Run the “Scripts and Add-Ins” command and click the green “+”, as shown below.
 Browse to the location where you unpacked the zip file and choose the SliceItUp folder.
 You’ll only need to do this once because Fusion will remember it for subsequent sessions.

-If you’ve successfully installed and enabled the add-in, you’ll see the Nifty Slicer command in the CREATE menu, as shown below.
+If you’ve successfully installed and enabled the add-in, you’ll see the Nifty Slicer command in the MAKE panel under the TOOLS tab, as shown below.

 Ekins Solutions LLC provides this program “AS IS” and with all faults.
 Ekins Solutions LLC disclaims any implied warranty of merchantability or fitness for a particular use.